-Inspired by legends from the Hindu religion that pre-dated the Buddhist movement, certain colours are positively associated with different days of the week.
+Inspired by legends from the Hindu religion that pre-dated the Buddhist movement, certain colors are positively associated with different days of the week.
 You’re most likely to notice this on a Monday when many Thai people honour the day the King was born by wearing yellow clothing.

 #5 A Problem-Free Philosophy.

 Thailand has adopted the unofficial philosophy of ‘Mai pen rai’, a phrase that roughly translates to ‘never mind’.
 With a reputation for handling stressful or challenging situations with calm and composure, the Thai people prefer to see the ‘bigger picture’ and not worry about matters that have little significance in the grand scheme.

 This laidback attitude complements the Thai people’s inherent sense of humour which is evident in all aspects of their daily life.
 Preferring not to take things too seriously, the Thai people believe that no matter what it is you’re doing it should involve an element of fun (sanuk).

 #6 GLBT – It’s Not A Sandwich.

 Thailand is renowned for its transsexual entertainers who are a tourist attraction in themselves and although the country seems to have quite a liberal attitude towards this topic, it is mainly based on Thai people’s non-confrontational nature rather than a progressive attitude.

 In saying that, Thailand is a safe destination for gay, lesbian, bisexual and transgender travellers and the local ‘ladyboys’ as they are known, are not only prominent fixtures of mainstream society but also reach celebrity status for some of the higher profile performers.